robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 Below is a directed acylcic graph that describes the order in which to put on clothes.
 ![directed_acyclic_graph_example.png](/directed_acyclic_graph_example.png)

-If we were to add a relation from belt to underwear, that would create a cyclic dependency and we would have no way to get dressed.
+If we were to add a relation from belt to underwear, that would create a **cyclic dependency** and we would have no way to get dressed.

+A **cycle** is a positive length path in a digraph that begins and ends at the same vertex.
+A **directed acyclic graph** is a graph with no cycles.